Easy 4-Ingredient Buckeye Peanut Butter Balls

 • In a small mixing bowl, mix together the softened butter, creamy peanut butter, and powdered sugar.

-• Take about a tablespoonful of the peanut butter mixture and begin to roll it between your hands.
-Shape it into as round of a ball as you can, and place it on a baking sheet lined with wax paper.
+• Take about a tablespoonful or small cookie scoop full of the peanut butter mixture and begin to roll it between your hands.
+Shape it into as round of a ball as you can, and place it in a single layer on a prepared baking sheet lined with wax paper.
 Continue rolling the rest of the dough into balls.

 • Add toothpicks, for dipping, to each ball.